MicrosoftDocs/fabric-docs/docs/get-started/decision-guide-lakehouse-warehouse.md

 ---
-title: "Microsoft Fabric decision guide: Choose between Warehouse and Lakehouse"
+title: "Microsoft Fabric Decision Guide: Choose between Warehouse and Lakehouse"
 description: "Learn more about the decisions for your data in the Warehouse or Lakehouse workloads in Microsoft Fabric."
 author: WilliamDAssafMSFT
 ms.author: wiassaf